-You may well find yourself paying above market rates and your insurance broker may not be too concerned because they are paid up to 30% of your premiums.
-The best way to find out if you are paying the right price for your business insurance policy is to get quotes from several insurance companies.
+You may well find yourself paying above market rates and your insurance broker may not be too concerned because they are paid up to 30% of your insurance premiums.
+You may only be looking for the best public liability insurance for sole traders or if you are running a business from home.
+The best way to find out if you are paying the right price for business insurance for small businesses is to get an online quote from several general insurance companies.

 Buy Your Material Damage, Business Interruption and Liability Policies From the Same Place

-If you bundle your small business insurance into one package, y0u will often be charged only one broker management fee.
-Besides, it makes it easier to manage your small business insurance when it comes to insurance renewal time and when you have a claim.
+If you bundle your small business insurance into one package, you will often be charged only one insurance broker management fee.
+It makes it easier to manage your small business insurance when it comes to renewal time and when you have a claim.
 It also simplifies your record keeping time and effort.

 Reduce Your Exposure to Business Insurance Claims